 Meeting Mike: Mammoth or Mastodon

-The first lecture of the 2024 Hosmer-Williams Lecture Series will be presented on Thursday, March 21, at 7:00 in the evening in Farley’s Music Hall, 37 Mill Street, Elsah, Illinois.
+The first lecture of the 2024 Hosmer-Williams Lecture Series was presented on Thursday, March 21, at 7:00 in the evening in Farley’s Music Hall, 37 Mill Street, Elsah, Illinois.

-The lecture, Meeting Mike: Mammoth or Mastodon, will be given by Andrew Martin, Professor of Archaeology and Anthropology at Principia College.
+The lecture, Meeting Mike: Mammoth or Mastodon, was given by Andrew Martin, Professor of Archaeology and Anthropology at Principia College.

 The Hosmer-Williams Lecture Series is a major contribution of Historic Elsah Foundation to the understanding of local history.
 The Series is underwritten, in part, by Liberty Bank of Alton, Illinois, by Federal Steel of East Alton, Il, by anonymous donors, and by the membership of Historic Elsah Foundation.